November Birthstones

 • USA – Colorado and North Carolina have modest citrine mines.

-As a variety of quartz crystals, citrine forms in fissures and cavities of granite pegmatites.
-Natural Citrine is rare, so heat-treated amethyst creates much of the world’s affordable citrine gems.
+Citrine is a variety of quartz crystals that form in fissures and cavities of granite pegmatites.
+Natural Citrine is rare, so heat-treated amethyst creates most of the world’s affordable citrine gems.

 Meaning and Symbolism of Citrine